algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/WeeklyReports/week1.md

 - Documents
     - Finish the Project Charter.
-    - Completed the first Mock up version.
+    - Complete the first Mock up version.
-    - Star the Functional.
+    - Start the Functional.

 - Research
     - Search for and organize all necessary images (wine and cheese) for the project.